Parallels/prl-devops-service/docs/examples/github-actions.md

 To run our Actions, we need to create a builder virtual machine.
 This virtual machine will be used to execute the jobs that are defined in our Github Actions workflow.
 We have two options for creating the virtual machine - we can either use a pre-built virtual machine that we have created earlier, or create one from scratch.

 Additionally, you will need to select the operating system (OS) that you want to use for your runner.
-The available options are Windows, MacOS, and Linux.
+The available options are Windows, macOS, and Linux.

 You do not need to configure the virtual machine in any special way.
 You can use the default settings provided by Parallels Desktop.
 We will be adding the runners during the pipeline setup using a script.